 Pula is the largest city in Istria and is served by its own airport, which receives a number of domestic and international flights.
 It will take you less than 10 minutes to get to the city centre, which is just 6 km away by bus, taxi or car.
 From the city center, the Pula marina is just a few minutes away by car.
 Pula’s historic harbour is situated in a unique location, right in front of a beautiful Roman amphitheatre.
 The marina features 213 berths for yachts up to 15 metres.
 The Croatian kuna is the local currency, although some establishments will also accept euros.

 After exploring the inspiring town of Pula, it's time to explore the nearby islands.
-Chartering a yacht in Pula is best way to tour the breathtaking islands at your own pace.
+Going on a sailing holiday in Pula is the best way to tour the breathtaking islands at your own pace.
 Sail to Brijuni Islands National Park, a stunning collection of 14 islands in the northern Adriatic Sea that are well known for their natural beauty.
 Enjoy the lush vegetation and the Safari Park as well as historic ruins and cultural sites.
-When you rent a boat in Pula you can also visit Veli and Mali Brijun, the largest islands, which can only be reached by boat.
+When you go sailing in Pula you can also visit Veli and Mali Brijun, the largest islands, which can only be reached by boat.

 Further on, navigate towards the lovely island of Unije, which boasts several bays and beaches that are perfect for relaxing on your getaway.
 Then sail to Losinj in the Cres-Losinj archipelago, a great access point to the smaller, less frequented islands of Unije and Susak.
 Enjoy Losinj's evergreen covered landscapes and grab a glass of local wine or a crafted cocktail as the sun sets as the island’s lively night scene gets underway.

 Further south is Silba, which is renowned for its natural beauty and lively party scene.
-Explore the pebble beaches that dot the bays on the island's coastline, which are more easily accessible when you rent a boat in Pula.
+Explore the pebble beaches that dot the bays on the island's coastline, which are more easily accessible when you visit them by boat.
 Once you drop anchor in Silba, you will be greeted by Toreta, an iconic 19th century tower.
 Climb its external staircase to take in the view.
 Also, when you're in Silba, don't miss dining on mouthwatering shellfish dishes which the island is famed for.

 On your way back to Pula, stop by Susak and relax on its fabulous beaches and experience the island’s local traditions and festivals.
 Susak is small and sparsely inhabited, giving the island a quaint charm that will make you forget the hassle of urban living.
-From natural attractions to historic landmarks, a sailing trip is pure bliss when you charter a yacht in Pula.
+From natural attractions to historic landmarks, a sailing holiday in Pula is pure bliss.

 At the marina in Pula, it is possible to anchor 6-8 metres away from the ferry route.
 Alternatively, you can anchor in one Pula’s beautiful bays.
 You can also latch onto a mooring buoy at a cost.
-In the summer months, it is advised that you reserve a mooring spot in advance or arrive early in one of the local fishing harbours, which can provide cheaper options for your yacht charter in Pula.
+In the summer months, it is advised that you reserve a mooring spot in advance or arrive early in one of the local fishing harbours, which can provide cheaper mooring options for your sailing holiday in Pula.

 Pula is not only a terrific sailing destination, but also a haven for sun worshippers who come to Istria for its great beaches.
 Some of the best spots include Banjole, Premantura, Fazana, Punta Verudela and Bijeca Beach.